ExaBiome

 The ExaBiome project aims to provide scalable tools for three core computational problems in metagenomics: (1) metagenome assembly, which takes raw sequence data and produces long genome sequences for each species; (2) protein clustering and annotation, which finds families of closely related proteins and identifies their functional behavior; and (3) signature-based approaches to enable scalable and efficient comparative metagenome analysis, which might show, for example, the variability of an environmental community over time.

 ExaBiome’s challenge problem is to demonstrate a high-quality assembly or set of assemblies on at least 50 TB of environmental data (reads) that runs across a full-exascale machine.
-The intent is to assemble an environmental sample from multiple temporal or spatial samples, which could reveal new species and insights into the makeup of the complex communities.
-This approach has been demonstrated to improve current state-of-the-art assembly pipelines, which are forced to use subsampling when datasets get large.
+The reads will be drawn from the Tara Oceans dataset, which consists of multiple temporal and spatial environmental samples from oceans around the world.
+Coassembly of this dataset could reveal new species and insights into the makeup of complex ocean microbial communities.
+The coassembly approach has been demonstrated to improve current state-of-the-art assembly pipelines, which are forced to use subsampling when datasets get large.
 This limits researchers’ ability to assemble rare, low-coverage species and can result in confusing genome duplications.
-Furthermore, assembling data across both time and spatial scales will not only enhance the assembly quality but could also reveal functions that otherwise would remain hidden.
+Furthermore, coassembling data across both time and spatial scales will not only enhance the assembly quality but could also reveal functions that otherwise would remain hidden.
 Addressing this challenge problem will demonstrate a first-in-class science capability by using the power of exascale computing combined with novel graph algorithms.

 Principal Investigator(s):